Special Education ResourcesLinks to sites related to Special Education national and state laws, regulations.

 - Code of Regulations

-- The Special Education Division is developing a new database for searching state and federal laws and regulations.
-Until this database goes online, please use the following:
+- The California Special Education Reference is a database for searching state and federal laws and regulations pertaining to special education.

 Access to California statutes, including Education Code, Government Code, and Welfare and Institutions Code.